-It has been only a few weeks since I last read Edith Wharton; I enjoyed Ethan Frome so much I just couldn’t hold out any longer to read The House of Mirth (1905), Wharton’s first major success.
+It has been only a few weeks since I last read Edith Wharton; I enjoyed Ethan Frome so much I just couldn’t hold out any longer and had to read The House of Mirth (1905), Wharton’s first major success.
 I picked up this copy when, almost exactly one year ago this week, my wife and I took a trip to the Berkshires and visited Wharton’s beautiful home, The Mount.
-I was so struck by the beauty of the surroundings and amazed at the genius of the mind who created them (Wharton was a student of architecture and landscaping) that I thought I’d read the book immediately.
+I was so struck by the beauty of the surroundings and amazed at the genius of the mind who designed and created them (Wharton was a student of architecture and landscaping) that I thought I’d read the book immediately.
 As often happens, though, one book led to another . . .
 But enough of that: I now have read three of Wharton’s books, and I place each of them in my top tier.

 Her parents, though, have now been dead for years.
 Lily lives with her aunt who gives her a generous but irregular allowance.
 Lily spends the money living among the rich.
 It is a kind of investment for the one goal she’s always had in front of her, a goal which Mr. Selden brings up during their brief visit together at the beginning of the book: marriage.

 She coloured and laughed.
 “Ah, I see you are a friend after all, and that is one of the disagreeable things I was asking for.”

 “It wasn’t meant to be disagreeable,” he returned amicably.
 “Isn’t marriage your vocation?
 Isn’t it what you’re all brought up for?”

 She sighed.
 “I suppose so.
 What else is there?”

 “Exactly.
 And so why not take the plunge and have it over?”